 1911 – 1932

-Pritilata Waddedar is remembered for her fiery spirit and her heroic death at the age of 21.
-Fiery and enaged in the struggle for freedom from British rule, Pritilata was a key figure in the Chittagong revolutionary group led by Surya Sen. She is one of a small number of women who took up arms against British oppression and colonialism.
-The one image that we have of her is the same one that was used on WANTED posters by the British colonialists, procaliming her as an unethical, violent, mennace.
-Her unblinking, fearless stare, speaks of the conviction and dedication to freedom and human rights, that she conitnues to stand for.
+The fiery Pritilata Waddedar was a key figure in the Chittagong revolutionary group who took up arms against the oppressive British rule.
+The one image that we have of her is the same one that was used on WANTED posters by the British colonialists, declaring her as an unethical, violent menace.
+Her story is widely known because of her valiant choice to kill herself rather than surrender to British officers when she was only 21.